 belongs to software Google Chrome or Chromium or Adobe SVG Viewer or Idle Crawler or Google Chrome Canary or or crxbro or Secure Chromium

 by Google (toolbar.google.com) or The Chromium Authors or The crxbro Authors or AutoIt Team or Maple Studio or 11111 or Microsoft (www.microsoft.com) or The jIxmRfR Authors.

-Description: chrome.exe is located in a subfolder of "C:\Documents and Settings" or sometimes in a subfolder of C:\Windows\System32.
+Description: Chrome.exe is not essential for the Windows OS and causes relatively few problems.
+Chrome.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows\System32.

-File chrome.exe is not a Windows core file.
-File chrome.exe is a Verisign signed file.
+The chrome.exe file is not a Windows core file.
+The chrome.exe file is a Verisign signed file.
 It is certified by a trustworthy company.
-The program is not visible. chrome.exe is able to manipulate other programs and monitor applications.
-Therefore the technical security rating is 22% dangerous, however also read the users reviews.
+The program is not visible.
+Chrome.exe is able to manipulate other programs, record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 16% dangerous; however you should also read the user reviews.

 Recommended: Identify chrome.exe related errors

 Important: Some malware camouflages itself as chrome.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Packed.Generic.348 or Trojan.ADH (detected by Symantec), and TROJ_GEN.RC1CDA6 or TROJ_SPNR.06I612 (detected by TrendMicro).
 Therefore, you should check the chrome.exe process on your PC to see if it is a threat.
 If Google Chrome has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾